tigoe/SoundExamples/docs/setup.md

 CPU reset.
 ````

 If you've made it this far, then you're all ready to try the rest of the examples here.
-Enjoy!
+You might want to read a little about [variables in programming languages](https://itp.nyu.edu/physcomp/lessons/programming/variables/), since you'll be using them a lot.

 Next, move on to the [sound basics page](sound-basics.md) for some background on how sound is produced.